adam-ard/organic-markdown/README.md

 ## Getting Started

-To create an organic literate file, create an empty file with the mardown extention - `*.md`.
-By default, `omd` looks for a file call `LIT.md` in the current directory.
-Let's create an empty directory `test` with a single file called `LIT.md`.
-Put the following content in the file:
+To create an organic literate file, create an empty file with the mardown extention - `*.omd`.
+By default, `omd` reads all files that have a `.omd` extension in the current directory.
+Let's create an empty directory `test` with a single file called `LIT.omd` and put the following contents in it:

-LIT.md
+LIT.omd
 `````markdown
 # Simple command